Dropcam Telemetry Viewer v2.16

 SRT file won't load or shows no trackConfirm the SRT is from a DJI drone and contains embedded telemetry (latitude, longitude, abs_alt lines inside each subtitle block).
 SRT files from non-DJI cameras or subtitle-only files won't work.

-Export button disabledYou need a GPX loaded, at least one sighting, Survey Name and Site Code filled in, and images loaded for sightings.
+Send Report button disabledYou need a GPX loaded, at least one sighting, Survey Name and Site Code filled in, and images loaded for sightings.
+(Share Link mode is more lenient — it just needs the agent online.)

 Agent shows offlineCheck the status dot in the viewer header.
 The agent may be temporarily unavailable.